-Types of aesthetic treatments
+Types of aesthetic treatments for men

 Regardless of what you have to work with, looksmaxxing is the practice of making the most of what you’ve got.
 The goal isn’t to reach perfection, just to make a consistent effort to improve and enhance one’s looks.
 This can be done by the following: